Lion & Wildlife Sanctuary Volunteering

 In your free time, you can enjoy the volunteer lounge overlooking the watering hole and your quintessential bush surroundings.
 Enjoy 3 wholesome meals a day, freshly prepared by our onsite chefs and build friendships with fellow volunteers.

-It’s only a 10-minute drive to Victoria Falls Town, which boasts a variety of restaurants, bars, shops, steps from as well as the magnificent falls themselves.
+It’s only a 20-minute drive to Victoria Falls Town, which boasts a variety of restaurants, bars, shops, steps from the magnificent Falls themselves.
 The forest is also only a 10-minute drive from the Victoria Falls international airport.

 So, you have the best of both – immersed into the tranquillity of the African bush, surrounded by wildlife, our resident lions & nature; whilst moments away from the hustle and bustle of Victoria Falls, a tourist hotspot with a vibrant atmosphere and unique opportunities.